 But you can also see that the ecommerce section of Wix came later.
 According to our research, many of their features are not quite as developed as Shopify’s (e.g. multilingual stores), which could make it hard to be a strong competitor for Shopify if you are building a larger store.

-Wix pricing:
+Wix Pricing:

-- Business VIP: $59, with up to 50 GB storage and priority support.
+With unlimited GB storage and priority support.
 Includes custom reports.

 Why choose Wix over Shopify?